On p/q-recognisable sets: Preliminaries

-We denote by~$\Vpq$ the image of the evaluation function:~$\Vpq=\val{\Aps}$.
-The set~$\Vpq$ is hard to describe in another way than its definition, and in general little is known about it.
-Off course, \requation*{eval} implies that $\Vpq$ contains only rational numbers that have for denominator a power of~$q$, and one may show that for a given power~$q^k$, only finitely many numbers in~$\frac{\N}{q^k}$ do not belong to~$\Vpq$ (see \rlemma{vpq-ulti-all}). \rfigure{v32} gives an intuition of the content of~$\Vpq$ for base~$\frac{3}{2}$: the~$k$-th line represent $\Vpq\cap\frac{\N}{q^k}$ and each number~$\frac{n}{q^k}$ in~$\Vpq$ is represented by a black segment of length~$\frac{1}{q^k}$ centred around abscissa~$\frac{n}{q^k}$; in each line, the highlighted segment always represent the number~$5$.
+The set~$\Npq$ is hard to describe in another way than its definition, and in general little is known about it.
+Of course, \requation{eval} implies that $\Npq$ contains only rational numbers that have for denominator a power of~$q$.
+Moreover, one may show that for a given power~$q^k$, only finitely many numbers in~$\frac{\N}{q^k}$ do not belong to~$\Npq$ (see \cite{MarsSaka13b} or \rlemma{vpq-ulti-all}, later on).

+\begin{exa} \rfigure{v32} gives an intuition of the content of~$\Npq$ for base~$\frac{3}{2}$: the~$k$-th line represent $\Npq\cap\frac{\N}{q^k}$ and each number~$\frac{n}{q^k}$ in~$\Npq$ is represented by a black segment of length~$\frac{1}{q^k}$ centred around abscissa~$\frac{n}{q^k}$; in each line, the highlighted segment always represents the number~$5$.
+The figure highlights the fact that as we refine the approximation of~$\Npq$, more and more holes appear in a seemingly chaotic fashion. \end{exa}